igarci20jh/qb25-answers/week5/README.md

 1. The size of this relationship is 0.37757 which means the DNMs are growing at this rate based on the maternal age.
 This does match my plot.
 2. The relationship is significant because the p value is 2e-16 which means that 2e-16 is the chance that this difference is caused by random chance.

+# Step 2.4
+The expected number of DNMs is 78.69524.

 # Step 2.6